 In general, the objective during the unloading process is to unload cargo safely and efficiently.

-For the unloading process to be efficient we need to make sure that the labor hours are properly allocated and the right equipment for the job is available.
+For the unloading process to be efficient, we must ensure that the labor hours are properly allocated and the right equipment for the job is available.

 When unloading palletized cargo, keep in mind not only speed but safety.

-Taking advantage of warehouse technology can be beneficial here.
+Taking advantage of can be beneficial here.
 For example, to optimize the safety check and speed up the unloading process, the use of Power Pallet Trucks is recommended.

 When loose cargo is being unloaded from a container, warehouse managers must avoid this being done by hand.
-Doing so is not only inefficient, but also exposes personnel to risk of injury from excessive bending and stretching.
+Doing so is not only inefficient but also exposes personnel to the risk of injury from excessive bending and stretching.

-For the unloading of loose cargo, warehouse managers should consider the use of conveyors.
-While regular conveyors will help reduce inefficiencies and increase personnel safety, the use of telescopic boom conveyors will dramatically reduce safety hazards and processing time.
+For the unloading of loose cargo, warehouse managers should consider using conveyors.
+While regular conveyors will help reduce inefficiencies and increase personnel safety, telescopic boom conveyors will dramatically reduce safety hazards and processing time.

-Using conveyors will also allow for receiving personnel to start the sorting process within the container.
+Using conveyors will also allow receiving personnel to start the sorting process within the container.

 Verification